7 Strategies to Ease Children’s Stress

 It’s no secret that kids today are more stressed than ever.
-At school, on the ball field and even at home, they face a tremendous amount of pressure to be the best, or at least do as well as their peers and of course never, ever come in last at anything.
-In a world of ever-increasing competitiveness and pressure to perform just to meet the status quo, our kids are feeling the heat in ways that we never experienced when we were young.
+In a world of ever-increasing uncertainty, our children are feeling anxious in ways that we never experienced when we were young.
 Research also confirms our kids are stressed…and at far high levels than we may acknowledge.

 1. Blow your worries away

 Teach young children to blow their worries away by pretending to blow up a balloon in their tummy as you slowly count to three and then let it out with an exaggerated “ahhh” sound like they use at the doctors office.
 Place your child’s hands on his stomach for him to feel his breaths.
 Too often kids try to take quick, fast breaths from their chest instead of their stomach—it doesn’t work!

 Say, “Taking a slow deep breath is an easy way to reduce your stress and let your worries out.”Kids can also practice taking slow, deep breaths using a pinwheel or bubble blower until they get the right “feel.”
 Young kids like to pretend that the bubbles are their worries blowing away.